Cleft Lip & Palate Treatments

 Often, surgery can close the lips and the lock.
 Cleft lip surgery is usually done prior to 12 months of age, and skin surgeries are performed 18 months earlier.
 Many children have other complications.
 They may need additional surgery, dental and orthodontic care and the possibility of getting older.
 With treatment, most children clean up and live a healthy life.

-Complications Cleft Lip & Palate
+Treatment options for Cleft Lip & Palate

 For the most broken babies alone, abnormalities can be repaired in the first few months of life (usually when a child is 10 to 12 pounds).
 This will be determined by your child’s creation.
 The goal of this surgery is to separate the lips.
 Sometimes, a second operation is needed.